wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 You instrument each microservice in your application with one or more [Wavefront observability SDKs](wavefront_sdks.html).
 This page helps you choose the SDK(s), directs you to the setup steps for each SDK, and provides [an overview of what instrumentation adds to your microservices](#a-closer-look-at-an-instrumented-microservice).

-**Note:** If you have already instrumented your application for tracing using a 3rd party solution such as Jaeger or Zipkin, you can simply set up a [Wavefront integration](tracing_integrations.html) to forward the trace data to Wavefront.
+**Note:** If you have already instrumented your application for tracing using a 3rd party solution such as Jaeger or Zipkin, you can set up a [Wavefront integration](tracing_integrations.html) to forward the trace data to Wavefront.

 <!---
 ## Sample Setup

 Watch this video to see how to set up a sample application to send out-of-the-box metrics and traces.
-(You can read about the steps [below](#quickstart).)
+(You can read about the steps [below](#XX).)

 _[[video that describes how to set up BeachShirts app]]_
 --->

 ## Step 1.
 Prepare to Send Data to Wavefront

-**Choose** one of the following ways to send metrics, histograms, and trace data from your application to the Wavefront service:
+Choose one of the following ways to send metrics, histograms, and trace data from your application to the Wavefront service:
-* The simplest way is to use direct ingestion to send data directly to the Wavefront service.
-This gets you up and running with minimal preparation.
+* To get up and running quickly, use direct ingestion to send data directly to the Wavefront service.
 * For large-scale deployments, you'll need a Wavefront proxy to forward data from your application to the Wavefront service.
 Using a proxy provides resilience to internet outages, control over data queuing and filtering, and more.

 **To prepare for direct ingestion:**

 1. Identify the URL of your Wavefront instance.
-This is the URL you connect to when you log in to Wavefront, typically something like `https://virunga.wavefront.com`.
+This is the URL you connect to when you log in to Wavefront, typically something like `https://mywavefront.wavefront.com`.
 2. [Obtain an API token](wavefront_api.html#generating-an-api-token).

 **To prepare a Wavefront proxy:**

 1. On the host that will run the proxy, [install the proxy](proxies_installing.html#proxy-installation).
-If you already have a proxy installed, you may need to upgrade it.
 You need Version 4.36 or later.
 2. On the proxy host, open the proxy configuration file `wavefront.conf` for editing.
 The [path to the file](proxies_configuring.html#paths) depends on the host OS.
 3. In the `wavefront.conf` file, find and uncomment the [listener-port property](proxies_installing.html#configuring-listener-ports-for-metrics-histograms-and-traces) for each listener port you want to enable.
 The following example enables the default/recommended listener ports for metrics, histogram distributions, and trace data:
     ```